Blackman99/vite-plugin-vue-auto-name/README.md

 ## Background

-Solve the name property missing after build
+Solve the name property missing after bundled.

 When using this, you don't need to provide the name property manually anymore

 for example `/foo/bar/YourComponent.vue`: